adoyle0/Doors/readme.md

 servers to update treesitter

 ## Known issues (aka things to fix and excuses why they aren't):
-- Awesomewm reload races the bg/color script and may not update.
-Just reload awesome again manually for now
 - Installer can hang at "retrieving packages" - I think this is a pacman/mirror issue.
 Just kill and restart it, it'll pick up where it left off
 - lsp-zero (nvim plugin) changed some things and needs to be reconfigured